dev-cetera/df_localization/README.md

                 // Translate the app into the system language.
                 FilledButton(
                   onPressed: () {
+                    // You can get the system locale of the device using
+                    // the `getPrimaryLocale` method.
                     final locale = getPrimaryLocale(WidgetsBinding.instance);
+                    // You can access the controller using the
+                    // `AutoTranslationScope.controllerOf` method.
                     AutoTranslationScope.controllerOf(context)?.setLocale(locale);
                   },
                   child: const Text('Default'),